Conclusions of the General Affairs Council.

 The Council adopted new rules to ensure the build-up of alternative refuelling points across Europe with common standards for their design and use, including a common plug for recharging electric vehicles.
 Member States must set and make public their targets and present their national policy frameworks by end-2016.
 Details

-Employment, Social Affairs and Inclusion Commissioner László Andor gave a speech in Brussels: Opportunities and Challenges in the Croatian labour market.
+Employment, Social Affairs and Inclusion Commissioner László Andro gave a speech in Vilnius: Basic European unemployment insurance: Countering divergences within the Economic and Monetary Union.

 The European Commission adopted three Regulatory Technical Standards (RTS) needed to implement key provisions of the Regulation on Credit Rating Agencies.
 These RTS set out: the disclosure requirements for issuers, originators and sponsors on structured finance instruments; reporting requirements to credit rating agencies (CRAs) for the European Rating Platform; and reporting requirements for CRAs on fees for the purpose of ongoing supervision by the European Securities and Markets Authority (ESMA).
 Details.

 The European Commission has published non-confidential versions of two decisions taken on 11 June 2014 to open in-depth investigations into transfer pricing arrangements on corporate taxation of Apple in Ireland and Fiat Finance and Trade in Luxembourg.
 The decision concerning Apple (in English) is available under the case number SA.38378 and the decision concerning Fiat Finance and Trade (in French) is available under the case number SA.38375 on the competition website.

 The European Commission has extended the scope of an ongoing in-depth investigation opened in October 2013 to verify whether the new Gibraltar corporate tax regime selectively favours certain categories of companies, in breach of EU state aid rules.
 The Commission will now also examine the Gibraltar tax rulings practice.
 Press release.